 I recently read a very interesting book by Lissa Rankin, M.D.
 The book was entitled “Mind Over Medicine”, and it really got me thinking about my own life, as well as my own strengths and abilities, at least in regard to my health.

 Rankin truly believes that the mind-body connection is a strong one, and it is one we can learn to harness and use to our advantage.
 So, just how can we harness the power of our mind and live a healthier life?
 Here are a few suggestions:

 Practice positive thinking on a daily basis – wake up and recite a positive affirmation, and then do so at other times throughout the day (whether you think you need it or not).
 You’d be surprised how this makes you feel better – both mentally and physically.

 Know your purpose

 I’m not saying you need to start attending Church every Sunday to live to be 100; rather, I am telling you to find something in your life with meaning that you feel comfortable standing for – a connection of sorts.
-Having that connection can act as a “life line” and provide you with comfort and stability when times get tough.
+Having that connection can act as a “lifeline” and provide you with comfort and stability when times get tough.

 Daily meditation has healing powers for many people.
-Studies done on the impact of meditation demonstrated that it can boost immune system functioning, slow down the aging process and trigger changes in a person’s amygdala, the portion of the brain that deals with the stress response.
+Studies done on the impact of meditation demonstrated that it can boost immune system functioning, slow down the aging process, and trigger changes in a person’s amygdala, the portion of the brain that deals with the stress response.

-Although it might not changed your life as it did mine, it still helps you understand that mind-body connection in more detail, and it gives you a solid base for understanding how to utilize your own mind as a healing entity.
+Although it might not change your life as it did mine, it still helps you understand that mind-body connection in more detail, and it gives you a solid base for understanding how to utilize your own mind as a healing entity.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.